 Additionally, there are attorney fees to consider.
 Our attorneys can discuss the range of fees that private attorneys might charge, depending on the size of your entity and the type of job.
 We can also explain which fees must be paid by the employer by law, and which are negotiable.
 For employers, one concern is that the employee may leave soon after the employer pays for a green card.
 We can discuss options with your employment or labor counsel, such as reimbursing the employee for part of the fees if the employee stays a certain number of years (the carrot) or liquidated damages clauses (the stick).

-However, we are very pleased to share that for nonprofit or government employers linked to the San Francisco Bay Area, Path2Papers can offer access to pro bono representation, alleviating concerns about these expenses.
+For nonprofit or government employers linked to the San Francisco Bay Area, Path2Papers may be able to refer them to free or low-cost pro bono representation, or access to organizations that can provide financial assistance, for these expenses.